philsstein/hanabIRC/README.txt

 History
 =======

+* 2013-05-24 - Version 0.1.17 - Allow "invalid" hints to be given and count them as a real hint.
 * 2013-05-22 - Version 0.1.16 - Fix (again) fencepost error of last turns at game end.
 Count hint as a turn in last turns.
 * 2013-05-15 - Version 0.1.15 - Show hands of all players at end of game.
 * 2013-05-14 - Version 0.1.14 - Fix fencepost error when computing end of game due to end of deck.